 This activity book is an interactive lesson plan for students and teachers wishing to learn more about the endangered pygmy rabbit in Washington State.
-Our staff is available to provide either an in-class or informal presentation guided by the activity book.
-In-person lessons can be expanded to include specific topics of interest to help fit your curriculum!
+Our staff is available to provide either an in-the-classroom or extracurricular presentation guided by the activity book.
+Lessons can be expanded to include specific topics of interest to help fit your curriculum!

 This activity book is designed for a 8.5" x 14" layout.